mucommander/mucommander/readme.txt

 - When transferring files into a Zip archive, the source files' date is now properly preserved.
 The file entries' date can also be changed using the 'Change date' dialog.
+- SMTP server port can now be changed in the preferences, defaults to 25.

 Localization:
 -